The 15 most anticipated games of 2023 | CNN Underscored

 Release date: May 26, 2023

-Long before Insomniac Games' Spider-Man swung into claim the superhero-game crown, Rocksteady Studios had already done the genre proud with its acclaimed Arkham series.
+Long before Insomniac Games' Spider-Man swung in to claim the superhero game crown, Rocksteady Studios had already done the genre proud with its acclaimed Arkham series.
 With that trilogy wrapping in 2015, Bat-fans have been anxiously awaiting the British developer's return to the DC universe.
-It finally arrives this year, inviting players to unleash the mayhem-making shenanigans of Harley Quinn, Deadshot, Captain Boomerang, and King Shark.
-In addition to building on the Arkham games' sturdy foundation, Suicide Squad: Kill the Justice League adds 4-player co-op to the mix, ensuring the good guys — who've apparently been corrupted by Brainiac — don't stand a chance.
+It finally arrives this year, inviting players to unleash the mayhem-making shenanigans of Harley Quinn, Deadshot, Captain Boomerang and King Shark.
+In addition to building on the Arkham games' sturdy foundation, Suicide Squad: Kill the Justice League adds four-player co-op to the mix, ensuring the good guys — who've apparently been corrupted by Brainiac — don't stand a chance.

 Release date: June 2, 2023